gaborcsardi/rencfaq/README.md

 brio does not currently check if the file is valid in UTF-8.
 See below how to do that.

-Note that the CRAN version of brio has a bug with non-ASCII path names on Windows, on older R versions: <https://github.com/r-lib/brio/pull/15>

 ### With base R only

 The xfun package has a nice function that reads UTF-8 files with base R